Bill Callahan

 Bill Callahan Coaching Tree

-Before he was a head coach, Callahan served as an assistant coach for Ray Rhodes, Jon Gruden, Eric Mangini, Rex Ryan, Jason Garrett, Jay Gruden, and Kevin Stefanski.
+Before he was a head coach, Callahan served as an assistant coach for Ray Rhodes, Jon Gruden, Eric Mangini, Rex Ryan, Jason Garrett, Jay Gruden, Kevin Stefanski, and Brian Callahan.
 Five of these years were spent on Gruden's coaching staff.
 During his time as head coach, two assistant coaches, (Jim Harbaugh and Marc Trestman) on his coaching staff were hired as head coaches across the league.
-His coaching tree has combined for a record of 57-38-1 in the regular season and 5-3 in the playoffs during their six seasons as head coach after serving on his coaching staffs.
+His coaching tree has combined for a record of 61-41-1 in the regular season and 5-3 in the playoffs during their seven seasons as head coach after serving on his coaching staffs.

 Personal Information